prahanyamn/VSDSquadronmini/README.md

 The given C program effectively illustrates the essential functions of an Automated Parking Ticket Vending Machine.
 By employing basic functions and a console-based menu interface, the code offers a straightforward and user-friendly method for issuing parking tickets and handling their payments.

+# TASK 3

+## SPIKE simulation and verification with -O1 and -OFast